Jalil Ziapour: Biography

-At 79 years of age, Ziapour died at the Tus hospital of Tehran on Tuesday, December 21, 1999, as a result of heart failure after spending a difficult period of disease, and two days later on December 23, he was buried at the artists section of Behesht-e Zahra.
+At 79 years of age, Ziapour died at the Tus hospital of Tehran on Tuesday, 21 December 1999, as a result of heart failure after spending a difficult period of disease, and two days later on December 23, he was buried at the artists section of Behesht-e Zahra.

 Fighting Cock Society

 After his first return to Iran (1949), he founded the artistic society of Fighting Cock, which was a leading society in the fields of modern art about literature, theater, music and painting, and also started printing a magazine with the same name.
 The location of the society was the Ziapour Atelier at the Takht-e Jamshid Avenue.
 He announced the goal of the Fighting Cock Society "Contending Conservatism and Traditionalism far from the Realities of the Time".

 Eventually, the opponents, who had introduced the Fighting Cock Magazine a publication associated with the Tudeh Party and believed cubism equal to communism, caused Ziapour's interrogation at the Official Misdemeanors Court and the banning of the magazine in 1949.
-Then be published another magazine titled "Kavir", which was also banned, and then continued reflecting his thoughts at the publication "Claw of Cock".
+Thereafter, he published another magazine titled "Kavir", which was also banned, and then continued reflecting his thoughts at the publication "Claw of Cock".